What is Financial Technology? FinTech Definition, Evolution, Examples

 #2.
 Providing financial services through social networks

 It’s about the personalization of financial services.
-The point is, we all, as users of social networks, report a lot of information about ourselves, including our tastes, facts of life, and more.
+The point is, we all, as users of social networks, report a lot of public information about ourselves, including our tastes, facts of life, and more.
 Special algorithms process such data and get the opportunity to guess which offer you cannot refuse (in the context of the financial market, of course).

 However, this applies not only to financial products and services but also to technologies for implementing them in practice (AI and big data)... which is detailed further.